cloudherder/PyAssistnt-for-Notepad-/README.md

 	PyAssistnt is python script that based on the PythonScript  , PythonScript is a plugin for Notepad++.
-The purpose of PyAssistant  is  when you write Python code with Notepad + +, to provide you with dynamic auto-complete and auto-indent feature.
+The purpose of PyAssistant  is  when you write Python code with Notepad + +, to provide you with auto-complete that generate it via scan current code  and auto-indent feature.

 	1. install
 	1.1 Installing the PythonScript for Notepad++.You can use Main Menu->Plugins->